| English Saddle Fitting Guidelines|

 | How to Check the Fit of a Saddle|

-Here are some guidelines to help you make a basic assessment about how a saddle fits your horse.
+Here are some guidelines on how to fit a saddle to help you make a basic assessment about how any saddle fits your horse.
 To begin, ask your horse to stand squarely on level ground with his head and neck facing forward.
 You may find it helpful to have someone keep the horse still.
 As you go through the steps outlined here, monitor your horse.
 Look for signs of discomfort and irritation or conversely, relaxation.

 1. Position the saddle correctly on your horse's back.